Upcoming webinar on 'Inforiver Charts : The fastest way to deliver stories in Power BI', Aug 29th , Monday, 10.30 AM CST. Register Now

 This visual density can make it difficult for problematic metrics and crises to stand out against other charts on your dashboard.
 This is especially since darker bands usually denote worse outcomes, reducing the contrast between the performance bar and the comparison band for measures that fall within this range, as seen below.
 This makes underperforming metrics less likely to stand out.

-Another potential problem occurs when we have metrics that are not directly comparable.
+Another potential problem with bullet charts occurs when we have metrics that are not directly comparable.
 When we have two such metrics that are in the "bad” qualitative range, how do we determine which one needs more attention?
 In the chart below, for example, we see that the count of new customers and the average order size are within the “bad” range, and we see that average order size is lower in its “bad” range than the new customers bar.
 However, does this really mean that it is in more of a crisis?
 Each metric has its own threshold for crises, which means that this is not necessarily true.

 7. Difficult to Compare Metrics from Different Categories